domainaware/parsedmarc/_sources/index.rst.txt

 DMARC Summary
 -------------

- Start by using the DMARC summary dashboard.
 As the name suggests, this dashboard is the best place to start reviewing your aggregate DMARC data.

 Across the top of the dashboard, three pie charts display the percentage of alignment pass/fail for SPF, DKIM, and DMARC.
 Clicking on any chart segment